FilippoMazzara/Progetto_IFO/README.md

 ## Key Features

 GeneApp has two main purposes:

-- Provide a fast way to researchers to explore and confront somatic and germline data with different metrics.
+- Provide a fast way to researchers to explore and confront somatic and germline mutational data with different metrics.
 - Enable users to combine data from multiple data sets to make meaningful analyses and summaries of large
   cancer genetic studies.

 #### Supply samples